 - Articulate an understanding of the foundational principles of the MBSR program

-- Demonstrate the basic MBSR teaching skills through real-time practice sessions with feedback and assessment from instructors
+- Demonstrate the basic MBSR teaching skills

 - Describe the central role of mindfulness meditation practice for general wellness and self-care in the regulation of emotions and behaviors

 - Articulate the rationale for a teacher’s ongoing mindfulness meditation practice in teaching MBSR

 - Discuss and outline formal and informal meditative practices and mindfulness as a mode of being in daily life

 This 6-day teacher training intensive is primarily intended for professionals wishing to teach MBSR.
 Those attending should be either professionals in a health or educational field, clinicians-in-training, or interested professionals who may not intend to deliver the intervention directly but have other professional interests in the topic (i.e. researchers, administrators, etc.).
 All participants should have at least a modest regular meditation practice and an established practice is preferred.

 It is our experience that successful delivery of MBSR requires facilitators to have a commitment to an ongoing, daily mindfulness meditation practice.
 To this end we have created recommendations for acceptance to this MBSR training.